Specifics | Timing | Supplies | Risks | Orientation | My gear | Philosophy

 Timing

-If you want to hike all the highest mountain ranges in the Carpathians without special equipment for snow conditions both timing and direction matter.
-The Romanian part of the thru-hike is definitely more demanding than the Slovakian and/or Polish.
-That is why many hikers rather start from the Danube in Romania.
-In this case you need to take into account that in early June there are still snow patches in Godeanu and Retezat mountains and you might not be able to cross Făgăraş till the end of June.
-Safe date to start from this direction is mid-June.
-Another advantage of this direction is almost no mosquitoes as you approach lower altitudes in late summer.
+If you want to hike all the highest mountain ranges in the Carpathians without special equipment for snow, both timing and direction matter.
+The Romanian section of the thru-hike is significantly more demanding than the Slovak and/or Polish parts.
+For this reason, many hikers choose to start from the Danube in Romania.
+In this case, you need to bear in mind that in early June, there are still snow patches in the Godeanu and Retezat mountains, and you might not be able to cross Făgăraş until the end of June.
+A safe date to start from this direction is mid-June.
+Another advantage of this direction is that you will encounter almost no mosquitoes as you reach lower altitudes in late summer.

-Expect below zero temperatures overnight at both end of the arc in the second half of September.
-The first snow definitely comes before the beginning of October to the highest peaks but it should enable passing.
-The mountains in Romania become deserted once the shepherds descend with their herds to the valleys in September (in one dry year I experienced deserted shepherd’s houses at the end of August).
+Expect sub-zero temperatures overnight at both ends of the arc in the second half of September.
+The first snow typically arrives on the highest peaks before the beginning of October, but it should still be passable.
+The mountains in Romania become deserted once the shepherds descend to the valleys with their herds in September (in one particularly dry year, I experienced deserted shepherd’s houses at the end of August).
 The same applies to early June before the fresh grass grows.
-The advantage is you can use shepherds’ houses for overnights then.
+The advantage is you can use shepherds’ huts for overnight shelter.

-Your experience from the thru-hike will be highly impacted by weather.
-The very same ranges can be experienced as muddy or dry in the same week in different years.
-There is no general advice regarding the weather, however, expect not more than half of your hiking days without a thunderstorm or a shower.
+Your experience will be highly impacted by weather.
+The very same ranges can be either muddy or dry during the same week in different years.
+There is no general rule regarding the weather.
+I suggest expecting thunderstorms, showers, or continuous rain on roughly one-third of your hiking days.
+I got rain on 40% of days during my 74 days of the 2019 thru-hike, while Svetozár Krno and his team got only 7 or so rainy days out of 92 in 2024.

 …